treangenlab/somatem/docs/tool_status-quicknotes.md

 - Lemur: (dir: `/home/dbs/lemur_221_db/`) Database (RefSeq v221 bacterial and archaeal genes, and RefSeq v222 fungal genes) link mentioned in the [repo](https://github.com/treangenlab/lemur?tab=readme-ov-file#obtaining-the-database). [zenodo link](https://zenodo.org/records/10802546/files/rv221bacarc-rv222fungi.tar.gz?download=1)
 - hostile: record where this is from.
+- checkm2_db: (dir: `/home/dbs/checkm2_db/`) : uniref100.KO.1.dmnd
+  - Use the `checkm2_download` script from `nf-core/checkm2` to download the database? _the file needs to be relocated, similar to hostile fetch_
+  - Make a custom script : might have issues with writing within the conda env [#51](https://github.com/chklovski/CheckM2/issues/73)

 _Clean up these old notes_
 - centrifuger: